Kubernetes Settings (Advanced Settings)

 Default: Managed.

-What It Does: Specifies the instance type for dedicated node pools on Azure.
+2. Dedicated Node Pool Instance Type (Azure) : Specifies the instance type for dedicated node pools on Azure.

 Default: A recommended standard instance type is used by default.